1995 Steelers 23 vs Lions 20

 1995 Steelers 37 at Bears 34 OT

 The Steelers win in Chicago for the first time in 12 games in what is without question the turning point of the season.
 O'Donnell (34-of-52 for 341 yards, 2 TD, 2 INT) plays exceptional football in a must-win situation.
 This wild game has 4 ties and 5 lead changes as the Steelers move into first place in the AFC Central.
 The Steelers force overtime on a 10-yard scoring pass from O'Donnell to Ernie Mills with 1:06 left in regulation.
-Pittsburgh stops Chicago on their first possession in overtime, then caps a 13-play, 63-yard drive (kept alive by O'Donnell's 11-yard pass to Mills on third-and-11) with a Norm Johnson 24-yard field goal to lift the Steelers to a wild victory.
+After Pittsburgh stops Chicago on their first possession in overtime, O'Donnell embarks on a 13-play, 63-yard drive (kept alive by a clutch pass to Mills on third-and-11) capped by a Norm Johnson 24-yard field goal to lift the Steelers to a wild (and critical) victory.

 1995 Steelers 20 vs Browns 3 MNF